HOW MUCH DOES IT COST TO STUDY IN THE UK?

 Studying in the UK is generally cheaper than studying at equally ranked universities in the United States.
 Given that degree programs are also often shorter than those at home, students are poised to get the best bang for their buck by pursuing a British education.

 VALUE FOR MONEY

 Before purchasing anything, people usually research their options to ensure they not only get the best price, but also the best "bang for their buck".
-Your education is no different.
+Your education should be no different.
 As you consider the cost of education both in the States and abroad and as you weigh the pros and cons of studying in the UK, don't forget to factor in value for money.
 Consider this: the United Kingdom offers the best education money can buy in the English-speaking world.
 By studying in the United Kingdom, you get the best for less.
-Not only could you earn a world-class education, international exposure and experience, the chance to travel, and the opportunity to make friends from around the world in less time and for less money than at an American university.
+Not only could you earn a world-class education, international exposure and experience, and the chance to travel, but also the opportunity to make friends from around the world, all in less time and for less money than at an American university.
 That is value for money you just can’t beat.

 With that, let's break down student living expenses: